Top 12 Interview Red Flags Recruiters Should Never Ignore

 Poor listening skills

-FAQs About Interview Red Flags
+Common Questions About Interview Red Flags

 What should I do if I notice multiple red flags?

-How can I improve spotting red flags?
+How can recruiters improve at spotting red flags?

-Are red flags always deal breakers?
+Are red flags always deal-breakers?

 Conclusion